How does an expert in any field predict outcomes with high confidence?

 So both variables are below their usual level on day 1.

-How can we know whether they are moving in the same direction?
-We multiply the deviations and simply check their sign:
+How can we know whether they are moving in the same direction? (are they increasing or decreasing together) We multiply the deviations and simply check their sign:

 \[(x_1 - \bar{x})(y_1 - \bar{y}) = (-4.93)(−39.25) = 193.5025\]